romkatv/gitstatus/README.md

 elegant implementation, which makes it so much easier to work with and to analyze performance bottlenecks.

+### Summary for the impatient

+Under the benchmark conditions described above, the equivalent of libgit2's `git_diff_index_to_workdir` (the most expensive part of `status` command) is 46.3 times faster in gitstatusd.
+The speedup comes from the following sources.

+* gitstatusd uses more efficient data structures and algorithms and employs performance-conscious coding style throughout the codebase.
+This reduces CPU time in userspace by 32x compared to libgit2.
+* gitstatusd uses less expensive system calls and makes fewer of them.
+This reduces CPU time spent in kernel by 1.9x.
+* gitstatusd can utilize multiple cores to scan index and workdir in parallel with almost perfect scaling.
+This reduces total run time by 12.4x while having virtually no effect on total CPU time.

 ### Problem statement

 The most resource-intensive part of the `status` command is finding the difference between _index_ and _workdir_ (`git_diff_index_to_workdir` in libgit2).
 Index is a list of all files in the git repository with their last modification times.
 This is an obvious simplification but it suffices for this exposition.
-On disk index is stored sorted by file path.
-Here's an example on a git index:
+On disk, index is stored sorted by file path.
+Here's an example of git index:

 | File        | Last modification time |
 |-------------|-----------------------:|